3-Day Tulum Travel Guide

 Bikes

 Biking is a fun and affordable way to get around Tulum.
-We rented bikes for $10 a day.
-Our AirBnB host arranged for the bikes to be delivered to our villa.
+We rented bikes for $10 a day, and our AirBnB host arranged for them to be delivered to our villa.

 Taxis

 Taxis were our primary mode of transportation.
 As luck would have it, the driver we called to pick us up from dinner on the first night was taking an extremely long time to arrive.
-We decided to just hail a taxi on the street, and we got into Alex’s taxi.
-He was really friendly and charged half of what we had paid to get to the restaurant, so we decided to use his services throughout our entire stay.
+We decided to hail a taxi on the street and got into Alex’s taxi.
+He was friendly and charged half of what we had paid to get to the restaurant, so we used his services throughout our entire stay.

 He had such a warm spirit, and he was reliable and punctual.
-Although his English was very limited, my friend Deleine speaks Spanish fluently and helped with translations throughout the trip.
+Although his English was limited, my friend Deleine spoke Spanish fluently and helped with translations throughout the trip.
 However, you can easily use Google Translate to communicate.

 Colectivos